RafaelLaya/Dynos_Adventure/README.md

 * Everything is self-contained in this repository

 # Usage
-* Connect a speaker to the auxiliary out channel
+* Connect a speaker to the auxiliary output channel
 * Connect a native PS/2 keyboard through the PS/2 port
 * Connect a display through the VGA port
 * Build and upload to your DE1_SoC board